If you’re already on a budget that works for you, you are awesome, keep going, and don’t read the rest of this.

 f.
 Adjust the budget numbers for the upcoming month.

-P.S.
-We’ve started (May 2013) using a budget application called “You Need a Budget.”
+Update May 2013: We’ve started using a budget application called “You Need a Budget.”
 We’re loving it.
 It does cost money, but it’s an alternative from the free spreadsheet we offer.